-Information concerning recently issued accounting pronouncements may be found in Note 2 to our consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K.
+Information concerning recently issued accounting pronouncements may be found in Note 2 to our consolidated financial statements included elsewhere in this Annual Report.

 Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk.

 Market risk represents the risk of loss that may affect our financial position due to adverse changes in financial market prices and rates.
 We are exposed to market risks as described below.